-The default DMRGateway in WPSD or Pi-Star has all DMR networks active with adjustable timeouts/holds, but VE3RD created a DMRGateway-6 that has only one network active at a time, and the user can use multiple ways to switch networks.
+The default DMRGateway in Pi-Star or WPSD has all DMR networks active with adjustable timeouts/holds, but VE3RD created a DMRGateway-6 that has only one network active at a time, and the user can use multiple ways to switch networks.
 I have opted for using the TG codes to select network, e.g. TG 9004 selects network 4 for instance.
 For this to work I made sure this was in the beginning of my dmrgateway.3rd file for VE3RD’s version of the file.
 StartNet is what network is active on load.

 GWMode=1